axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 Quickstarts enable a user to quickly complete a discrete, focused task by illustrating a workflow with only essential steps, in about five minutes or 600 words.
 Quickstarts can be used for quickly getting set up with a new tool, or for quickly completing another task.
 For more complex tasks, use a tutorial.

 Quickstarts are useful when someone already understands the feature or product and is ready to try it out.
-Users of quickstarts are not looking for an explanation and don't need to be convinced to use the product––they just want instructions quickly.
+Users of quickstarts are not looking for an explanation and don't need to be convinced to use the product-they just want instructions quickly.
 Users who don't understand a step are willing to dig deeper in a separate doc.

 ##### Quickstart template